+Other potential indications for BAN2401 (owned by BioArctic):

-Down's syndrome with dementia (own project BioArctic): BAN2401, which is now being clinically evaluated for the treatment of Alzheimer's disease, can potentially also be used for other indications, such as Down's syndrome with dementia, as these patients develop dementia at around 40 years of age.
+BAN2401, which is now being clinically evaluated for the treatment of Alzheimer's disease, can potentially also be used for other indications.
+One such potential indication is Down's syndrome with dementia, as these patients typically starts developing dementia at around 40 years of age.
+Another potential indication is traumatic brain injury, TBI.
+In traumatic brain injury, some patients develop dementia after the injury.
+These indications are in preclinical phase.